ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

 Passcode or option (1-3): 1
 Success.
 Logging you in...
-Last failed login: Wed Jun 24 13:34:11 PDT 2020 from 73.70.236.131 on ssh:notty
+Remember connection authentication from 24.5.83.75 for 12 hours? [y/N] n Last failed login: Wed Jun 24 13:34:11 PDT 2020 from 73.70.236.131 on ssh:notty
 There were 10 failed login attempts since the last successful login.
 [alice@{{ site.login.name }}]$